-Hello, my Fall loving friends!
-If you need a quick Fall decor idea, these dollar tree fabric pumpkins will surely fit the bill. $1 Dolla bill to be exact.
-Today I’ll show you a step by step tutorial of how to create these budget-friendly gems for your home this Fall.
+Hello, my Fall-loving friends!
+If you need a quick Fall decor idea, these dollar tree fabric pumpkins will surely fit the bill—$ 1 Dolla bill to be exact.
+Today I’ll show you a step-by-step tutorial on creating these budget-friendly gems for your home this Fall.
 They also make a DIY workshop or gift idea.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.Everything is DO-able!
 Try this no-sew fabric pumpkin idea and create unique Fall home decor.
 Click To Tweet

 STEP 1… Cut a hole in the top of the Dollar Tree ORANGE pumpkin.
 The size of the hole is determined by the weight of the fabric you choose for your pumpkin.
 I’m using upholstery fabric for my pumpkins, so I had to adjust the size.
 Start with a small hole and increase the size if you need to.
 You can always make it bigger.
 The next step will explain more.

 STEP 2… This is how you’ll determine the hole size for your fabric pumpkin.
 Take approximately a 19×19 inch piece of fabric and round the edges.
 You don’t need the excess fabric to cause the fabric to bunch up and not fit into the hole properly.
 If it doesn’t fit inside the hole, cut the hole a bit bigger until it fits snugly.
 I like to do a “test drive” of fitting the fabric inside the ORANGE pumpkin before the next step.

 Get Rid Of The Orange